What is the European Green Deal?

 Here are some of the most significant legislative advances:

-The main obstacles and the contested texts
+The main blockages and contested texts

 Here are some examples of blockages: